 The maintenance of spare capacity ensures that rising demand can usually be met with quantity adjustments rather than higher prices.

 When capacity limits are tested, there may be some inflation, but the tendency of firms to invest in additional capacity can address the situation, given time.

 Bottlenecks.
 There can be shortages of certain types of labor-power or natural resources that are needed as inputs into the production of other goods.
-These bottlenecks can arise while the economy is below full employment and full capacity.
-This can cause cost-push pressures on the general level of prices.
+These bottlenecks can result in price pressures even while the economy is below full employment and full capacity.

 Bottlenecks are best handled by specifically addressing the supply-side issue.
 Ideally, the possibility of bottlenecks will be anticipated ahead of time, and measures taken to address them before they become problematic.
 Shortages of particular kinds of workers can be tackled through education and training.
 Deskilling of roles is another strategy typically employed by capitalist firms.
 Shortages of raw materials can be countered through investment or, in the case of non-reproducibles, through the development of alternatives.

 In cases where bottlenecks do occur, it can take time to address them directly.
 In the meantime, fiscal tightening may be required.
 Direct controls or restrictions may also be appropriate to prioritize access to necessities.
 These temporary measures would allow time for the supply-side problem to be resolved at its source.

 The implications for fiscal policy are clear.
 The level and composition of public spending and taxation should be in sensible relation to the level and composition of demand and the economy’s capacity to adjust output in a timely manner at given prices.

 Significantly, a lot of the macro-level management of demand occurs without any need for an active change in policy.
 This is due to the functioning of automatic stabilizers.
 Once government has set policy, it is mostly the private sector that determines the size of the government’s fiscal balance.